ncatlab/nlab-content/pages/6/7/9/0/976/content.md

 That connection with [[asymptotic morphisms]] is fully explored in the work of [[Marius Dadarlat|Dadarlat]]; see his papers,

 * [[Marius Dadarlat|Marius D?d?rlat]], _Shape theory and asymptotic morphisms for C*-algebras_,  Duke Math.
 J., 73(3):687-711, 1994.
-* [[Marius Dadarlat|Marius D?d?rlat]], Terry A. Loring, _Deformations of topological spaces predicted by E-theory+, In Algebraic methods in operator theory, pages 316-327.
+* [[Marius Dadarlat|Marius D?d?rlat]], Terry A. Loring, _Deformations of topological spaces predicted by E-theory_, in Algebraic methods in operator theory, pages 316-327.
 Birkh&#228;user 1994.